jkeohan/rctr-2-14-22/w01d02/components-and-jsx.md

 ## JSX

 One thing to note about Bootstrap is that there is a distinct separation between HTML, CSS and JS.
 It takes the `separation of concerns` modality and requires the import of a separate css and js file.
-So in order to fully work with Bootstrap not only do you need to include the Bootstrap specific HTML but also import the following files:
+So in order to fully work with Bootstrap not only do you need to include the Bootstrap specific HTML but also import the following files into **index.js**
 ```html
 <!-- BOOTSTRAP CSS -->
 <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/css/bootstrap.min.css" integrity="sha384-JcKb8q3iqJ61gNV9KGb8thSsNjpSL0n8PARn9HuZOnIxN0hoP+VmmDGMN5t9UJ0Z" crossorigin="anonymous">